webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-An asset from a module was added to the compilation.
+Called when an asset from a module was added to the compilation.

 - Callback Parameters: `module` `filename`